-Arkansans Organizing for Justice (AOJ) is a grassroots movement that wants to encourage fairness in sentencing and to focus on those serving life, life without parole, and "natural life" sentences who could safely be returned to their communities.
+Arkansans Organizing for Justice (AOJ) is a grassroots movement that wants to encourage fairness in sentencing and to focus on those serving life, life without parole, and other long term sentences who could safely be returned to their communities.

 In the past three decades, the number of prisons in

 Arkansas has increased from three to more than twenty.
 Many of those in prison are serving life

 terms.
 According to a 2009 report by the